mrezkys/Bako/README.md

 ## About Bako

-Bako appears to be an app focused on emotions and feelings, allowing users to select and categorize their feelings.
+Bako is an emotion tracker app that helps users identify, categorize, and log their emotions.

 ## Technology Stack